-For long, customer support teams have relied on customer satisfaction (CSAT) scores for tacking the effectiveness of the service delivered.
+For a long, customer support teams have relied on customer satisfaction (CSAT) scores for tracking the effectiveness of the service delivered.
 But is it enough?
 Has it helped customer services leaders to effectively identify the areas of improvement?
 The answer is a clear no, as per a recent report.
 This is because the CSAT metric which we are using extensively today, has a few inherent flaws:

 Firstly, when you reach a saturation point i.e., after you surpass a CSAT score of 95%, you start getting fewer and fewer feedback about areas where you can improve.
 Customers may be “satisfied,” but you are not sure about what are those areas that you can concentrate on to improve your operations or offerings.